Oak Valley, Queensland: Education

 There are no schools in Oak Valley.
-The nearest primary school is Wulguru State School in Wulguru to the north-west.
-The nearest secondary school is William Ross State High School in Annandale to the north-west.
+The nearest government primary school is Wulguru State School in Wulguru to the north-west.
+The nearest government secondary school is William Ross State High School in Annandale to the north-west.

 Facilities

 The Townsville City Council operate a mobile library service which visits the fire brigade shed at Oak Valley every second Wednesday afternoon.